 1. Teacher as an Authority

 It is known as “The Authority or Lecture Style.” and is seen as a teacher-centered approach to learning.
 This is because this teaching style offers very limited to no student participation.
 The authority teacher is in sole control and disjoints himself from the group.
-This style of teaching is more renowned in tertiary institutions and lesson common in the standard classroom setting.
+This style of teaching is more renowned in tertiary institutions and lessons common in the standard classroom setting.
 The authority method can work when working with older students, who require memorization and do not demand teacher criticism.

 2. Teacher as a Demonstrator

 This type of teaching style is the “The Coach Style.”
 It is similar to the authority style.
 During classroom teaching, a teacher might involve multimedia presentations or different frontal class activities.
 This teaching style is advisable for subjects like music, science, humanities, etc., where you can give a full comprehension of a topic only by demonstrating.
 This teaching style also limits communication between the demonstrator and student.

 3. Teacher as a Facilitator

 The teacher forms goals and objectives for some students or an individual and then builds a free and serene ambiance that helps solve problems.
 The facilitator should express opinions and feeling to show care.
 This method is perfect for smaller groups so that the facilitator can communicate with students individually.

 4. Teacher as a Delegator